lanlankai/Scaling-Analysis-of-the-CFOSAT-Along-Track-Wind-and-Wave-Data/README.md

 # Scaling-Analysis-of-the-CFOSAT-Along-Track-Wind-and-Wave-Data
-This repository provides the code for the following paper Scaling Analysis of the China France Oceanography SATellite Along-Track Wind and Wave Data published in Journal of Geophysical Research: Oceans.
+This repository provides the code for the following paper "Scaling Analysis of the China France Oceanography SATellite Along-Track Wind and Wave Data" published in Journal of Geophysical Research: Oceans.

 If you use our code to calculate the Fourier power spectrum, please cite the following paper by Gao et al., 2021